 A good charge controller will also perform maintenance functions on your batteries to help keep them in optimum condition and to prolong their life.
 The charge controller is an essential component in the overall system.

 The battery bank is unique to the off-grid system (as opposed to a ‘grid-tie’ system which doesn’t use them).

-Since you do not consume all of your daily energy requirements during only daylight hours, an off-grid system will store the energy that is collected during daylight into a bank of batteries to be used when the solar panels are no longer in the sunlight.
+Since you do not consume all of your daily energy requirements during just daytime, an off-grid system will store the energy that’s collected during daylight into a bank of batteries to be used during the night (or cloudy periods during the day).

-The batteries used in solar power systems are manufactured uniquely, and are designed for ‘deep-cycle’ conditions with a rugged and heavy duty internal design.
+The batteries used in off grid solar power systems are manufactured uniquely, and designed for ‘deep-cycle’ conditions with a rugged and heavy duty internal design.

-An additional consideration for the overall solar power system is the number of backup days that you may want to have energy in reserve – during times when the sun is covered by clouds during periods of bad weather.
+An additional consideration for the overall solar power system is the number of backup days that you may want to have energy in reserve.
+Cloudy days produce little or no electrical power – depending.

-It is important to have a few days reserve energy, which means having more batteries to store that energy.
+It may be important to have a few days reserve energy, which means having more batteries to store that energy.